-Benign (non-cancerous) breast conditions are much more common than breast cancer, but it is important to let your health care team know about any changes in your breast so they can be checked out right away.
+It is important to know that not all changes in the breasts are cancer.
+Benign (non-cancerous) breast conditions are much more common than breast cancer.
+But it is important to let your health care team know about any changes in your breast so they can be looked into.

-Below are some common breast symptoms and what they might mean.
+Below are some common breast symptoms that should be checked right away.

-A discharge (other than milk) from the nipple may be alarming, but in most cases it is caused by injury, infection, or a benign tumor (not cancer).
-Breast cancer is a possibility, though, especially if the fluid is bloody, so your doctor needs to check it out.
+Having anything other than milk come out of your nipple may be alarming.
+In most cases it is caused by injury, infection, or a benign tumor (not cancer).
+However, breast cancer is a possibility, especially if the fluid is bloody, so have your health care team check it out.

-Although most breast cancers do not cause pain in the breast, some do.
-More often, women have breast pain or discomfort that is related to their menstrual cycle.
-This type of pain is most common in the week or so before their periods, and often goes away once menstruation begins.
-Some other benign breast conditions, such as mastitis, may cause a more sudden pain.
-In these cases the pain is not related to the menstrual cycle.
-If you have breast pain that is severe or persists and is not related to the menstrual cycle, you should be checked by your doctor.
+Although most breast cancers do not cause pain in the breast or nipple, some do.
+More often, women have breast pain or discomfort related to their menstrual cycle.
+Also, some non-cancer breast conditions, such as mastitis, may cause a more sudden pain.
+However, if you have breast pain that is severe or persists, you should be checked by your health care team.
 You could have cancer or a benign condition that needs to be treated.

 Breast health includes not only regular mammograms but also watching for changes in how your breasts look and feel.
 Become familiar with your breasts and report any changes to your healthcare team right away!

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.